apache/flink-docker/README.md

       https://github.com/apache/flink-docker/commit/5920fd775ca1a8d03ee959d79bceeb5d6e8f35a1)]</sup>
     * Create a pull request against the `master` branch containing this commit.

+Once the pull request has been merged, we can release the new docker images:

+For **publishing to DockerHub: apache/flink** , you need to perform the following steps:

+1. Make sure that you are authenticated with your Docker ID, and that your Docker ID has access to `apache/flink`.
+If not, request access by INFRA (see [also](https://issues.apache.org/jira/browse/INFRA-21276): `docker login -u <username>`.
+2. Generate and upload the new images: `./publish-to-dockerhub.sh`.

-Once the pull request has been merged, a new manifest should be generated and a pull request opened on the Docker Library [`official-images`](https://github.com/docker-library/official-images) repo.
+For **publishing as an official image**, a new manifest should be generated and a pull request opened on the Docker Library [`official-images`](https://github.com/docker-library/official-images) repo.

 1. Run `./generate-stackbrew-library.sh` to output the new manifest (see note [below](